MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-The issue can be caused when the installation process cannot access the [!INCLUDE [Product short](includes/product-short.md)] cloud services for the sensor registration.
+The issue can be caused when the installation process cannot access the Defender for Identity cloud services for the sensor registration.

 **Resolution:**